MealCraft/PSPDFKit/README.md

                     - [x] tests (in pipeline)
                     - [x] builds (docker image in pipline)
                     - [x] stores the binary (again, depending on your language of choice) as a release asset ( Docker push to docker hub)
-                    - [ ] Please feel free to see the docker image here: https://hub.docker.com/repository/docker/kimjunte/pspdfkit/general
+                    - [x] Please feel free to see the docker image here: https://hub.docker.com/repository/docker/kimjunte/pspdfkit/general

 # Phase 2: Containerization & CI/CD

 Frequently deployment occurs in a repo other than the one in which development occurs, prepare deployment and automate interaction in the following way:

-- [ ] 1.
+- [x] 1.
 Create a Dockerfile for the application created in Phase 1
-- [ ] 2.
+- [x] 2.
 Create an action which will containerize the released application and store it in a registry (DockerHub, GHCR, whatever you like)
-- [ ] 3.
+- [in progress] 3.
 Create a kubernetes definition (Helm Chart, Kustomize, Raw YAML, whatever) that would allow a simple ‘kubectl create ...’ to deploy the application

 # Phase 3: Production Observability